-The Yamaha TDM900's ex-R1 brakes are very good indeed and with the slim sides and low-ish seat height the TDM900 feels more like an oversized supermoto than anything else.
-Motoways speeds up to about 90mph are OK, thanks to the nose fairing, and pillions are well served with a nicely sculpted seat and decent grab rails.
+The Yamaha TDM900's ex-R1 brakes are good and with the slim sides and low-ish seat height the TDM900 feels more like an oversized supermoto than anything else.
+Motoways speeds up to about 90mph are OK, thanks to the fairing, and pillions are well served with a nicely sculpted seat and decent grab rails.
 The headlights are rubbish, frankly.

-Older Yamaha TDM900s can be had for the same price as a 10-year-old CBR, making them good value to buy secondhand…but not so good new.
-Compare it to a BMW GS, though, and suddenly it becomes an utter bargain.
+Older Yamaha TDM900s can be had for the same price as a 10-year-old CBR, making them good value to buy secondhand.
+Compare it to a BMW GS, and it's an utter bargain.
 Both are aimed at adventurous non-conformists, but only the Yamaha TDM900’s this affordable.
 Find a Yamaha TDM900 for sale

 Insurance group: 13 of 17 – compare motorcycle insurance quotes now.